NethServer/docs/developer-manual/en/nethserver-backup-data.rst

 - ``/etc/backup-data/<name>.include``
 - ``/etc/backup-data/<name>.exclude``

-Both files will override the list on included and excluded files from the single backup.
+Both file will override the list on included and excluded files from the single backup.

 Retention policy
 ================

 All backups can be deleted after a certain amount of time.
 Cleanup process takes place in post-backup-data event.
 See ``CleanupOlderThan`` property.
-The retention policy is not supported by the rsync backend.

 Restore
 =======